30 Rockefeller Plaza: Holdout buildings

 The northwest and southwest corners of 30 Rockefeller Plaza were built around two holdout structures on Sixth Avenue.
-The owners of the parcel on Sixth Avenue and 49th Street, at the southwest corner of 30 Rockefeller Plaza, had demanded an exorbitant price for their property.
+The owners of the parcel on Sixth Avenue and 49th Street, at the southwest corner of 30 Rockefeller Plaza, had demanded an exorbitant price for their property upon learning of the planned skyscraper.
 The holdout building had contained Hurley's restaurant, which had opened around the 1890s and subsequently became a popular meeting place for NBC performers and executives.
-The restaurant was connected by a direct passageway to 30 Rockefeller Plaza's studios.
+The restaurant was later connected by a direct passageway to 30 Rockefeller Plaza's studios.
 Rockefeller Center acquired the building in the mid-20th century and ended the restaurant's lease in 1975, but the new lessees continued to run Hurley's until 1999.
 As of March 2022, the holdout building contains Pebble Bar.

 The other tenant, who occupied a plot on Sixth Avenue and 50th Street at 30 Rockefeller Plaza's northwest corner, never received a sale offer due to a misunderstanding.
 The grocer John F. Maxwell would only sell his property at 50th Street if he received $1 million.
 Because of a miscommunication, the Rockefeller family was told that Maxwell would never sell, and Maxwell himself said that he had never been approached by the Rockefellers.
 Consequently, Maxwell kept his property until his death in 1962, upon which Columbia bought the building; Rockefeller Center purchased the Maxwell family's lease in 1970.

 Architecture

 30 Rockefeller Plaza was designed by the Associated Architects of Rockefeller Center, composed of the firms of Corbett, Harrison & MacMurray; Hood, Godley & Fouilhoux; and Reinhard & Hofmeister.
 Raymond Hood was the complex's lead architect.
 The Associated Architects designed all of Rockefeller Center's buildings in the Art Deco style.
 Developed as part of the construction of Rockefeller Center, 30 Rockefeller Plaza opened in 1933 as the RCA Building.
 30 Rockefeller Plaza is 872 ft tall and was built as a single structure occupying the entire block between Sixth Avenue and Rockefeller Plaza.
+As of December 2023, the building is the 31st tallest in New York City and the 65th tallest in the United States.

 The design was influenced by Rockefeller Center manager John Todd's desire for the building to use its air rights to their maximum potential.
 30 Rockefeller Plaza rises to a flat roof, unlike some of the other skyscrapers built in New York City around the same time.
 These included the Chrysler Building, 70 Pine Street, and 40 Wall Street, which used spires to reach their maximum heights.
 Hartley Burr Alexander, a mythology and symbology professor who oversaw Rockefeller Center's art program, led the installation of artwork throughout the complex.
 The building's artwork was designed around the concept of "new frontiers", depicting modern society.